 Coping with Kidney Failure

-Having kidney failure means many changes in your life.
+Having kidney failure means many changes in your health and life.
 It may feel like too much to cope with at times, but you can learn how to deal with these emotions and feel better about your treatment and yourself.
 Learning as much as you can about kidney failure is a good place to start.
+Kidney failure is also called chronic kidney disease.
+It has 5 stages, from mild to severe, based on whether your kidneys are leaking protein and how well they are filtering your blood.

 Understanding Your Emotions